vitessio/website/content/en/docs/reference/vreplication/v2/reshard.md

 ### Description

-Reshard is used to start a workflow to horizontally shard an existing keyspace.
+Reshard is used to create and manage workflows to horizontally shard an existing keyspace.
 The source keyspace can be unsharded or sharded.

 ### Parameters